All Field day tickets must be purchased as ADD-ON’s to your Sat/Sun conference ticket.

 Richard’s Grassfed Beef is located on over 6,600 acres of foothill countryside with beautiful Oaks, Pine and Madrone trees.
 The Richards Ranch team is constantly working together to improve the land and create better feed and environment for their animals.
 Their mission is to provide the highest quality grassfed beef to their customers and do so in the most transparent and sustainable way possible.
 In addition to having American Grassfed Association certifications, the operation participates in the Savory Institutes “Land to Market” Program, a grassroots and collaborative program that enables consumers to identify food items derived from livestock managed through practices verified to enhance water, soil and climate.
 A key component of the program is the Ecological Outcome Verification (EOV), an empirical and scalable soil and landscape assessment methodology that tracks positive outcomes in biodiversity, soil health, and ecosystem function, such as water infiltration and carbon absorption.

-Registration: This workshop is open to conference attendees only.
+Registration: The Farm Tour is open to conference attendees only.
 You can add-on the farm tour after you select your conference ticket on our registration page.